MicrosoftDocs/customer-insights/ci-docs/segments.md

 ## Schedule a segment

 Segments can be refreshed based on the [scheduled system refresh](schedule-refresh.md), weekly, monthly, or refreshed manually on demand.
+The default is scheduled system refresh.
+For segments that don't change often or are for last season, you might want to schedule them on a slower cadence such as monthly to avoid unnecessary processing time.

-To refresh manually, select the segment and select **Refresh**.
-The default is the scheduled system refresh.
+To refresh manually, select one or more segments and select **Refresh**.

 For scheduled refreshes, the following rules apply:
 - All segments with the type **Dynamic** or **Expansion** will be automatically refreshed at the set schedule.
 Once the refresh is complete, the **Status** indicates if there were any issues in refreshing the segment.
 The **Last refreshed** shows a timestamp of the last successful refresh.
 If an error occurs, select the error to see details about what happened.
 - Segments with the type **Static** *won't* be refreshed automatically.
 The **Last refreshed** shows a timestamp of the last time the static segment was run or refreshed manually.